web-platform-tests/wpt/README.md

 ./wpt run product [tests]
 ```

-**On Windows**: for technical reasons the above will not work and you
+**On Windows**: You will need to preceed the prior command with
-must instead run `python tools/wpt/wpt.py run products [tests]`.
+`python` or the path to the python binary.

 where `product` is currently `firefox` or `chrome` and `[tests]` is a
 list of paths to tests.
 This will attempt to automatically locate a